-Here's our pick of some of the best productivity tools and solutions.
+Here's our pick of some of the best efficiency tools and solutions.
 These tools have transformed many businesses.
 Now it's time to transform your charity!

 1. Google Apps (G-Suite) for nonprofits